Nicky Romero: 2014–present: Studio work

 In June 2014 he released a song called "Feet On The Ground" with vocals by the Dutch singer Anouk.
 Beside his music, he is up for different kinds of charity projects, as '10.000 Hours – People Planet Party' which is made to help renovate playgrounds for disadvantaged kids.

 "Legacy" was used as the backing track by Australian television network Channel Seven in on-air promotions for the 2014 season return of hit show Revenge.
 After the advertisement's high rotation during the high rating 2014 Australian Open, the song charted in Australia at number 50.
 In August 2014, Nicky partnered with EDM lifestyle brand Electric Family to produce a collaboration bracelet for which 100% of the proceeds are donated to Fuck Cancer.
 In November 2015, Romero indicated that he had been suffering from anxiety which forced him to reduce his touring commitments and scale back his studio work.

 In 2018, Nicky Romero released a song with ROZES, titled "Where Would We Be".

 Other productions

 In addition to all "Nicky Romero" singles, he also co-produced the track "Right Now" (featuring David Guetta) from Rihanna's seventh studio album Unapologetic, which was released on 19 November 2012.
 Before his performance at Tomorrowland, he mentioned in an interview with MTV that he was also working on a new project with Rihanna.
 He co-wrote and produced "It Should Be Easy" by Britney Spears for her eighth studio album Britney Jean.

 Romero also co-produced "Bang My Head" (featuring Sia) and "No Money No Love" from David Guetta's 2014 album titled Listen.
 Furthermore, he co-produced "Dragon Night" from Sekai no Owari's second studio album Tree.

-Criticism

-As Romero has become more popular, he has become the target of criticism from underground music producers and underground music satire web articles; subjects include his actual abilities and contribution to the electronic music canon.
-Critics have targeted his style, his appearance and his music-production abilities.
-Such suggestions describes elements of Romero's abilities as brief and insufficient.
-Romero has since rebuffed the suggestions as minor.